What Do Gem and Diamond Worker Do?

 - Diamond Cleaner

 In the United States, there were 37,700 jobs for Gem and Diamond Worker in 2016.
 There is little to no growth in job opportunities for Gem and Diamond Worker.
-The BLS estimates 3,500 yearly job openings in this field.
+There will be an estimated 3,500 positions for Gem & Diamond Worker per year.

 The states with the most job growth for Gem & Diamond Worker are Idaho, South Carolina, and Nevada.
 Watch out if you plan on working in Tennessee, New Mexico, or Wisconsin.
 These states have the worst job growth for this type of profession.